-If you use GYRE in your research, please cite the relevant ‘instrument’ papers:
+If you use GYRE in your research, please cite one or more of the relevant ‘instrument’ papers:

 If you find yourself using GYRE on a regular basis, you might consider contributing to the project to ensure its long-term success.
 Options include

-- Contribute code to the project (e.g., via GitHub pull requests), to extend GYRE’s capabilities
+contributing code to the project (e.g., via GitHub pull requests), to extend GYRE’s capabilities;

-- Contribute documentation and tutorials to the project, to make GYRE more user-friendly
+contributing documentation and tutorials to the project, to make GYRE more user-friendly;

-- Invite the GYRE team to be co-authors on relevant papers
+inviting the GYRE team to be co-authors on relevant papers;

-- Invite the GYRE team to be co-investigators on relevant grant applications
+inviting the GYRE team to be co-investigators on relevant grant applications.

 GYRE has been developed with financial support from the following grants:

-GYRE has also benefitted greatly from contributions (code, bug reports, feature requests) from the academic community.
+GYRE has also benefited greatly from contributions (code, bug reports, feature requests) from the academic community.
 Thanks, folks!